SNESFAN/mustard-game-switcher/readme.md

 # Controls:

-If you followed the configuration guide, you can now open games from the GameSwitcher by pressing `A`, and close them by pressing `MENU + SELECT`.
+If you followed the configuration guide, you can now open games from the GameSwitcher by pressing `A`, and close them by pressing `MENU + Start`.
-Keep `MENU + SELECT` held to power off.
-The next time you power on, you should be back to the GameSwitcher screen with your last played save.

-- `MENU (Hold) or MENU + SELECT`: Shutoff device
 - `X`: Exit GameSwitcher
-- `B`: Swap to list view
+- `B`: Swap to list view & toggle between recent and favorites
 - `A`: Launch Game
 - `Left/Right`: Navigate recent games